 Sometimes you don’t even spell out to yourself what you’re really scared of.

 For instance, you’re worried you’ll look a fool if you give a speech.
 But what does “looking a fool” mean exactly?
-That you’ll dance round like a clown?
-You’ll break down and start sobbing?
+That you’ll faint on the floor in front of everyone?
+Break down and start sobbing?
 Go a complete blank and not speak at all?
 Or something else entirely?

 So you shove those unpleasant thoughts and feelings away as fast as you can.
-That makes you feel a little better for a few seconds or minutes.
+And that makes you feel a little better – for a few seconds or minutes.

 You can’t avoid unpleasant thoughts forever

-Each time you push the thoughts away, you feel a little better.
+And every time you shove them away again, you feel a little better.
 It’s like a tiny reward that takes away the horrible feelings.
 So you keep doing the same thing over and over.

-That’s because we normally continue to do things that make us feel better.
-And not thinking about public speaking seems to feel better – for a while.
+That’s because we normally keep doing things that make us feel better.
+And not thinking about public speaking seems to make you feel better – for a while.

 Avoidance keeps worry going, and makes these unpleasant thoughts rebound.